ibm-cloud-docs/vpc/vsi_is_create_instance.md

 {: caption="Required instance details api" caption-side="bottom"}

 If you plan to use a snapshot from another account, make sure that the right [IAM authorizations](/docs/vpc?topic=vpc-block-s2s-auth&interface=api#block-s2s-auth-xaccountrestore-api) are in place first.
 Then, contact the snapshot's owner for the CRN of the snapshot.

+Verify the profile you use is available in the zone where you plan to create the instance.

+Some profiles might not be available because of one of the following reasons:
+   - The number of network interfaces in the virtual server exceeds profile limits.
+You can remove network interfaces to select from more profiles.
+For more information, see [Resizing a virtual server](/docs/vpc?topic=vpc-resizing-an-instance).
+   - The image selected contains an allowed-use expression that is not compatible with the profile.
+In these cases, select an image with an allowed-use expression that is compatible with the desired profile.
+For more infomation, see [Adding allowed-use expressions to custom images](/docs/vpc?topic=vpc-custom-image-allowed-use-expressions&interface=ui).

 ### Creating an instance by using the API
 {: #create-vsi-api}